diegoherranz/pic-longest-path-calculator/README.md

 -------------------
 Execution starts at specified address of the PIC program memory and ends when a return-like instruction (`RETURN`, `RETLW` or `RETFIE`) is found on the same level, i.e. if another function is called, the return from that function does not make PLPC end.

 Whenever a conditional instruction is found (e.g. `BTFSC`, `BZ`, etc.), both possible paths are analyzed.
-On each of those possibilities, a conditional instrucction will again open two possible paths and so on recursively.
+On each of those possibilities, a conditional instruction will again open two possible paths and so on recursively.
 Thus, execution path opens like a tree.
 Finally, the longest path on the tree will be the longest execution path or worst case.

 Due to the use of recursion, the code is quite simple and easy to read.